iacabezasbaculima/TetrisMini/README.md

-# MiniTETRIS
+# TetrisMini

-MiniTETRIS is primarily a classic version of the famous game TETRIS created by Aleksey Pajitnov.
+MiniTETRIS is primarily a classic version of the famous game TETRIS created by Aleksey Pajitnov and it was developed in C# using WPF.
 Currently, it provides all basic game mechanics including score, level and lines completed.

 ## Getting Started
 Visual Studio 2017 or 2019 is recommended, MiniTETRIS is officially untested on other development environments.